Top 10 Pitfalls

 1. Hiring the first Salesperson you meet

-While you may decide to work with the first real estate professional you meet, you're encouraged to meet with a few different Representatives before settling on one.
+While you may decide to work with the first real estate professional you encounter, you're encouraged to meet with a few different Representatives before settling.
 Make sure you feel comfortable with them, and their approach to the process.
 You can even use the ‘Registrant Search’ tool at the top of RECO’s website (www.reco.on.ca) to check the status of their registration and see whether they have been subject to disciplinary action.

 2. Not making your expectations clear with your real estate professional